Tugeo SoloStar, 300 units/ml 1.5 ml cartridges in SoloStar syringe pens 5 pcs

 Symptoms

-Insulin overdose (excess insulin in relation to food intake, energy expenditure, or both) can lead to severe and sometimes prolonged and life-threatening hypoglycemia.
+Insulin overdose (excess insulin relative to food intake, energy expenditure, or both) can lead to severe and sometimes long-term and life-threatening hypoglycemia in the patient.

 Treatment

-Moderate episodes of hypoglycemia are usually managed by oral administration of rapidly digestible carbohydrates.
-It may be necessary to change the dosing regimen of the drug, the diet, or physical activity.
+Episodes of moderate hypoglycemia are usually controlled by ingestion of rapidly digestible carbohydrates.
+It may be necessary to change the drug dosage regimen, diet, or physical activity.

-Episodes of more severe hypoglycemia manifested by coma, seizures or neurological disorders may be controlled by intramuscular or subcutaneous administration of glucagon or intravenous infusion of concentrated dextrose (glucose) solution.
-Prolonged intake of carbohydrates and monitoring by a specialist may be necessary, since after a visible clinical improvement, a relapse of hypoglycemia is possible.
+Episodes of more severe hypoglycemia, manifested by coma, seizures, or neurological disorders, can be treated with intramuscular or subcutaneous administration of glucagon or intravenous administration of a concentrated solution of dextrose (glucose).
+Long-term carbohydrate intake and specialist supervision may be required, since after visible clinical improvement, hypoglycemia may recur.

 ---|---|